katxeus/civic-participation-network/README.md

 Facilitate the creation and moderation of Global civic participation chapters that adapt uniquely to different global locales.
 A platorm requirement for multilingual support.
 This will help civic exchange across geopolitical lines.
 Engineering the platform to interconnect global geopolitical chapters.

 ## Decentralized Unions
-Specialized niche and focused participation and engagements
+Specialized niche and focused participation and engagements as a way to group and separate participation and engagements